-True Christianity is a body of imperfect people striving toward perfection.
+True Christianity is made up of a body of imperfect people, striving toward perfection.

 Ecc 7:20 – There is no man on earth of such righteousness that he does good and is free from sin all his days.
 (BBE)